timbooker/timbookercodingblog/_posts/first.md

   "preview": "The feature I'm really going to be focusing on here is it's ability to be used as a scratchpad of sorts, and dump out the results into a nice, navigable table..."
 }}}

-## Quick about me intro

-Put simply, I've been planning on getting started with blogging for a while.
-I occasionally come up with things that would be useful to more people than just me, generally get half a blog post written up, and leave it there.
-It's been this way for several years - and it's time for that to change.

-With that out of the way, let's get started with something useful.

 ## What is Simple.Data?

 Simple.Data is a great micro-orm-ish thing, similar in a lot of ways to dapper / petapoco / etc, but with just a little bit more feature rich (ability to create linq-like dynamic queries that resolve to POCOs easily being the killer for me)